dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 of itself._

-_Finally we define the reflexive closure of the proper superdeclaration relations._
+_Finally we define the reflexive closure of the proper superdeclaration relations, because it's sometimes useful to talk about a the entire super-hierarchy of a declaration including itself._

-*   A declaration is a superdeclartion of a declaration *D* iff *S* is *D* or *S* is a proper superdeclaration of *D*.
+*   A declaration is a superdeclaration of a declaration *D* iff *S* is *D* or *S* is a proper superdeclaration of *D*.

 _With all these syntactic relations between declarations in place,